dmprotocolai/dungeon-master-protocol/README.md

 ### Who is this data for?
 *   **Narrative Designers:** To see which models handle subtext better.
 *   **Researchers:** For raw data on token usage vs. narrative coherence.

 ---

+## 📚 The Dataset: 3 Months, 6 Million Tokens
+I touched AI for the first time 3 months ago.
+I thought GPT was just a "chatbot search engine for people too lazy to use keywords."

+I was wrong.
+I became obsessed.

+This repository isn't a random collection; it is the result of a compressed, high-intensity stress test of the current SOTA landscape.

+### 📉 The Volume (and counting)
+> **Total Pages:** 11,980
+> **Total Words:** 4,397,345
+> **Total Tokens:** 6,055,104

+---

+## 💻 The Infrastructure (Low Resource / High Impact)
+This entire research project—6 million tokens, 3 CVE-level bugs, and the toolkit—was built with **$0 budget**.

+*   **The Hardware:** A 2019 Chromebook ("The Plastic Slab").
+*   **The Compute:** Free tiers on LMSYS & HuggingFace.
+*   **The Funding:** $425 in Google Cloud credits (linked via AI Studio).
+    *   *Note: Thank you to Google for providing the seed funding to stress-test your own infrastructure.*

+**The Value Proposition:**
+I found critical infrastructure vulnerabilities using a browser console and a free laptop.
+**Imagine what I could find if you gave me access to the inside.**

+---